AsifKHasan/automatigo/automated-testing/gsheet-selenium/README.md

   * line 30 *test/data/gsheet* should be the gsheet name of your test spec

-  * line 32 *test/data/module* you should specify the exact module name (.py file name without extension) for this test spec, you will find module files under ```src/helper/gsheet``` folder
+  * line 32 *test/data/module* you should specify the exact module name (.py file name without extension) for this test spec, you will find module files under ```src/helper/gsheet``` folder.
+Normally the module is named very much after the test spec
   * line 34 *test/data/class* you should specify the class name for this test spec, you will find module files under ```src/helper/gsheet``` folder

-  * line 38 *test/driver/module* you should specify the exact module name (.py file name without extension) for this test spec, you will find module files under ```src/helper/selenium``` folder
+  * line 38 *test/driver/module* you should specify the exact module name (.py file name without extension) for this test spec, you will find module files under ```src/helper/selenium``` folder.
+Normally the module is named very much after the test spec
   * line 40 *test/driver/class* you should specify the class name for this test spec, you will find module files under ```src/helper/selenium``` folder

   * line 44 *test/log-writer/module* you may specify as *helper.xlsx.xlsx_writer* if you do not have any custom writer for this test spec